stasiselectronics/KiCAD-Project-Template/README.md

 ## Folder Structure

-The project is seperated into main categories at the root of the project folder.
+The project is separated into main categories at the root of the project folder.
 I use "Hardware Files" to hold all of the printed circuit board design files.
 I also use some other descriptive names and keep them consistent amongst projects:

 - **Enclosure Files** : 3D printed or somehow otherwise fabricated.
 All the files needed for the box the project might end up in.
 - **Firmware Files** : The code for any microcontrollers that might end up on the boards.